 Both the Old and New Parliament Houses are represented as architectural sketches (including an aerial view) on the back of the $5 note.

-There is a new more secure and colourful $5 note released in September 2016.
+The image shown is a new more secure and colourful $5 note released in September 2016 which features some slight changes from the original polymer notes.

 Andrew Barton ‘Banjo’ Paterson (1864–1941) was an Australian-born poet, ballad writer, horseman and journalist, most famous for works such as Waltzing Matilda and The Man from Snowy River.
 This iconic Aussie was actually a solicitor in his younger days, not putting poetic pen to paper until he was in his 30s.
 His first book – The Man from Snowy River – sold out of its first edition within a week!
 Waltzing Matilda and The Man from Snowy River are both depicted in the banknote.